mlwiles/vmwaresolutions/vcd/pwd-motd/index.md

 ### <a name="windows"></a>Windows Login Screen (Legal Notice)

 Similar to Linux, Windows provides the ability to have a MOTD (Message of the Day) which Windows refers to as the `Legal Notice`.
-This can be change for Windows using the Registry Editor (regedit.exe).<br>
+This can be changed for Windows using the Registry Editor (regedit.exe).<br>
 _(The Windows images provided from the VMWare Shared environment DO NOT have the MOTD set in the default templates)_.

 <img src="images/10-windows-regedit.png" style="border: 1px solid black">

 To update this message, navigate in the Registry Editor to `HKEY_LOCAL_MACHINE/SOFTWARE/Microsoft/Windows NT/CurrentVersion/Winlogon`
-- `LegalNoticeCaption`, and enter the text to be in the title bar
+- `LegalNoticeCaption` - enter the text to be in the title bar
-- `LegalNoticeText`, and enter the text for the main message
+- `LegalNoticeText` - enter the text for the main message

 <img src="images/11-windows-legalnotice.png" style="border: 1px solid black">